philjord/ElderScrollsExplorer/README.md

 The easiest way to get this code into eclipse is to:

+Open Eclipse

 Open the Git Repositories View (Window->Show View->Other->Team->Git Repositories)

 For each project listed above

    Click the URL

-   Click the copy to clipboard button (found below "HTTPS clone URL" on the lower right) Switch to Ecipse, Git Repositories View
+   Click the "copy to clipboard" button (found below "HTTPS clone URL" on the lower right)

+   Switch to Ecipse

-   Click the "Clone a Git Repository" button in the upper right (blue curved arrow) It will auto fill from the clipboard
+   In the Git Repositories View click the "Clone a Git Repository" button in the upper right (blue curved arrow)

+   It will auto fill from the clipboard

    Click Next (no login info required)

    Click Next (leave master branch ticked)

    Change working directory if you wish and click Finish

-You may have to fix up dependancies at this point
+You may have to fix up dependancies at this point or do other minor corrections based on your setup...

 All the required 3rd party library jars are in the project external_jars

 You are best off to set the workspace JRE to 1.6 to avoid graphics settings change crashes.

-Teh Jbullet is an amazingly optomised so you must right click the build.xml file in the root of teh project and

-"Run As.." ->"Ant Build"
+The Jbullet (http://jbullet.advel.cz) is an amazingly optomised project (that is very cool in it's own right).
+In order for it to compile you must right click the "build.xml" file in the root of the project and "Run As.." ->"Ant Build"

 It should output something about Instrumenting Stack